-Diffusion Tensor Imaging, white matter, name retrieval, tip-of-the-tongue states, superior longitudinal fasciculus.
+Diffusion tensor imaging, white matter, name retrieval, tip-of-the-tongue states, superior longitudinal fasciculus, cortical areas.

 Ikerbasque, Basque Foundation for Science, Bilbao, BioCruces Health Research Institute, Barakaldo